-The global lactose intolerance treatment market size was valued at USD 32.85 billion in 2022.
-It is estimated to reach USD 57.85 billion by 2031, growing at a CAGR of 6.49% during the forecast period (2023–2031).
+The global lactose intolerance treatment market size was valued at USD 36.53 billion in 2023.
+It is expected to reach USD 64.27 billion in 2032, growing at a CAGR of 6.48% over the forecast period (2024-32).
+There is a rising prevalence of lactose intolerance worldwide, driven by factors such as changing dietary habits, ethnic predispositions, and better awareness leading to improved diagnosis.
+This trend directly increases the demand for lactose intolerance treatments.

 Lactose intolerance is a digestive problem with an impaired ability to digest lactose.
 Primary lactase deficiency, secondary lactase deficiency, congenital lactase deficiency, and developmental lactase deficiency are the four different kinds of lactose intolerance identified.
 Irritable bowel syndrome (IBS), gastroenteritis, Crohn's disease, ulcerative colitis, celiac disease, chemotherapy, and medications are the leading causes of secondary lactase insufficiency.
 The symptoms of lactose intolerance may include flatulence, diarrhea, bloated stomach, stomach cramps and pains, stomach rumbling, and others.